 This situation with WP SEO has made users really desperate to find a different plugin like All in one SEO.
-I, however, is running experiment with my site to see if can get rid of SEO plugin once and for all.
+I, however, am running an experiment with my site to see if can get rid of SEO plugin once and for all.

 SEO Plugin Alternatives

-Even though WordPress SEO by yoast was my favourite plugin I mainly used it for these features:
+Even though WordPress SEO by Yoast was my favorite plugin I mainly used it for these features:

 - Meta title and meta description customization

 - Google Search Console (Formerly known as Google Webmaster Tools)